Degrees and Certifications:

 I have been a special education teacher for more than 20 years.
-I am from North Carolina and have taught in Taiwan, Raleigh, Asheville and for the last 9 years in Johnston County.
-I have two sons who attend NC State University.
+I am from North Carolina and have taught in Taiwan, Raleigh, Asheville and for the last 10 years in Johnston County.
+I have two sons.
+My oldest son is a Social Studies teacher at ALMS.
+My youngest son attends college in Asheville.
 I received my graduate degree in Special Education at NC State, but received my undergraduate degree from UNC-Chapel Hill.
 I support the Wolfpack but remain a diehard Tarheel fan.

 Most of my teaching experience has been in Life Skills classrooms.
 My passion is to teach these students to be as independent as they can.
 I believe that every person is capable of learning.
 I strive to create a classroom of love, support, kindness and high expectations.